Hugh Wilson (New Zealand botanist): Early life and education

-Banks Peninsula PNAP
+Botanical work

+Immediately after graduating, Wilson began working part-time for seven years surveying the botany of the Aoraki / Mount Cook region, living at Mount Cook village, and producing a report for the Department of Lands and Survey in 1976 followed by a botanical field guide to the area.
+He then spent five years on a survey of Stewart Island / Rakiura, again producing a field guide.

-The Department of Lands and Survey had a programme, known as the Protected Natural Areas Programme (PNAP), of identifying and protecting examples of plant life, animals, ecosystems and landscape features that make New Zealand unique.
+The Department of Lands and Survey, later the Department of Conservation (DOC), ran the Protected Natural Areas Programme (PNAP) to identify and protect examples of plant life, animals, ecosystems and landscape features that made New Zealand unique.
 The PNAP was established in 1983, and the country was divided into 268 ecological districts, grouped into 85 ecological regions.
 Banks Peninsula was one of those regions, with Port Hills, Herbert and Akaroa making up its three districts.

-Wilson started fieldwork on Banks Peninsula and Kaitorete Spit in September 1983.
+Wilson started fieldwork on Banks Peninsula and Kaitorete Spit in September 1983, supported by the Koiata Botanical Trust.
 He established a 1000-yard grid-point system and surveyed a 6 m x 6 m sample plot at each site.
-That way, 1331 plots were surveyed over a five-year period.
-While the work had been supported by the Koiata Botanical Trust, DOC realised that it was directly relevant to their aims, and asked Wilson to write the Banks Peninsula PNAP report.
+That way, 1331 plots were surveyed over a five-year period, requiring permission from more than 500 landowners.
+Some of the plots were on the face of cliffs that necessitated Wilson being lowered by ropes, and others at the foot of sea cliffs could only be reached by boat.
+DOC realised Wilson's survey was directly relevant to their aims, and asked him to write the Banks Peninsula PNAP report.
 The report was the 21st in the series and published in 1992.
+Wilson noticed that although Banks Peninsula had been almost completely deforested (by 1900, all but 1 per cent of its forest cover had been cleared for farming and timber), there were still isolated remnants of old-growth native bush.

+In 1987 the Canterbury Botanical Society received a legacy from an anonymous donor, to be used to fund a research botanist working neither for academia nor the government.
+Wilson was the first recipient of the Koiata Botanical Trust's funding, and spent six years preparing a field guide to over 230 species of small-leaved shrubs of New Zealand.
+The book, completed in 1993, was illustrated by Tim Galloway and published by Manuka Press of Christchurch, which went on to republish Wilson's other field guides.